 Join the W.K.
-Kellogg Foundation and the American Library Association on January 16 for the second annual National Day of Racial Healing.
+Kellogg Foundation and the American Library Association on January 22, 2019 for the third annual National Day of Racial Healing.

-- Acknowledge that there are still deep divisions in America that must be overcome and healed;
+- Acknowledge the deep racial divisions that exist in America and must be overcome and healed

-- Commit to engaging with one another to increase understanding, communication, caring and respect for one another.
+- Commit to engaging people from all racial and ethnic groups in genuine efforts to increase understanding, communication, caring and respect for one another.

-Learn more about how libraries are responding and follow the conversation on social media: National Day of Healing on Facebook and Twitter, American Library Association on Twitter, and hashtags: #LibrariesRespond, #NDORH (The National Day of Racial Healing), and #TRHT (Truth, Racial Healing & Transformation).
+Learn more about how libraries are responding and follow the conversation on social media: National Day of Healing on Facebook and Twitter, American Library Association on Twitter, and hashtags: #LibrariesRespond, #HowWeHeal.

 Stories can be a powerful tool for talking about complex subjects such as race and social inequity.
 Here's a recommended reading list to help you get started.

 - Association for Library Service to Children's Unity.
 Kindness.
 Peace.
 Booklist (PDF)